 As a full-blown robo-advisor, and the first of its kind, Betterment is great for those who don’t know much about investing (and have no real interest in learning).
 All you need to do is fund your account, and Betterment takes it from there.

 Betterment offers traditional IRAs, Roth IRAs, and SEP IRAs for individuals.
 Betterment creates your portfolio, allocating it between different exchange-traded funds (ETFs).
 Betterment has features that will rebalance and reinvest dividends for you.
 Not to mention, they do it all for a very low fee.
 There’s a $10 minimum required deposit to get started, and you can open an account and fund it with monthly contributions.
 It’s an easy diversified investment opportunity, but not the best option if you prefer more control.

 M1: Best for no-fee investing

-M1 is a hybrid between a robo-advisor and a traditional brokerage.
-They offer a simple platform that makes investing easy and painless, while giving you more options than the standard robo-advisor.
+M1 offers a simple platform that makes investing easy and painless, while giving you more options than the standard robo-advisor.